 - Do not panic.
 Do not delay.
 Do not start to investigate. - In most scenarios, you will just have collected a small piece of information.
-It will be for others, with more training and experience, to evaluate this information. - Over reaction can be extremely harmful to the child or young person, the accused, the group, the authorities and yourself! - Your immediate responsibility is to contact Pam, Nina or YanYan, or if not available contact Trevor or Elizabeth. - Do not do anything by yourself.
+It will be for others, with more training and experience, to evaluate this information. - Over reaction can be extremely harmful to the child or young person, the accused, the group, the authorities and yourself! - Your immediate responsibility is to contact the Children's Group Leader, or if not available contact the church leader oe Safeguarding Coordinator (see Appendix G). - Do not do anything by yourself. - Following the correct procedure is vital to the child's best interests.
+A record should be made as soon as possible, giving accurate details of what the child said, when and to whom.

-- Following the correct procedure is vital to the child's best interests.
-A record should be made as soon as possible, giving accurate details of what the child said, when and to whom. - If you are concerned that one of the children's leaders (Pam, Nina or YanYan) are involved in any of the allegations, you should approach the church leader (Trevor) or Safeguarding Coordinator (Elizabeth or Nina). - Only in a case where serious and recent physical or sexual abuse is talked of and you suspect the child is in immediate danger, and you cannot contact Pam, Nina, YanYan, Trevor, Elizabeth or Nina (or you feel the situation has not been dealt with appropriately) should you directly contact the local social services or the police.
+- If you are concerned that one of the children's group leaders are involved in any of the allegations, you should approach the church leader or Safeguarding Coordinator (See Appendix G). - Only in a case where serious and recent physical or sexual abuse is talked of and you suspect the child is in immediate danger, and you cannot contact the children's leaders, church leader oe safeguarding coordinator (or you feel the situation has not been dealt with appropriately) should you directly contact the local social services or the police.